 5. Prohibited Transportation Reimbursements

 When a person travels by an indirect route for their convenience, any extra costs shall be borne by the traveler and reimbursement for expenses will be based only on such charges as would have been incurred by a usually traveled route.
 Comparison information (flight, mileage, etc.) must be obtained prior to trip departure.
 A comparison of airfare tickets must be obtained at time of ticket purchase, showing cost of airfare traveler would have taken had personal travel not been involved.
 Comparisons must be submitted with the expense report, along with the actual ticket that was purchased.

 No traveler is allowed either mileage or transportation expense when they are gratuitously transported by another person or when they are transported by another traveler who is entitled to mileage or transportation expense.

 Travel advances may be issued to authorized University travelers.

-1. Travel advances may not exceed 100% of the estimated travel expenses which will ultimately be reimbursed to the traveler.
+1. Travel advances may not exceed 100% of the estimated travel expenses as indicated in the travel request.
 When the travel period has ended, the traveler should promptly complete and submit for approval the expense report for the travel period for which they received an advance.
-The cash advance must be applied to the expense report in the OMNI system.
+The cash advance must be reconciled in Concur.

 • If the traveler was advanced funds in excess of the travel expenses allowed for a particular travel period, the traveler must submit a refund to the University within 10 working days of the traveler's return to their headquarters.